F1PFC/TTN_GPS_Tracker/Readme.md

 The Arduino IDE will see the //characters as a comment and ignore the rest of the line.

 You have completed your node configuration.
-You can now load the trackewr program and test it.
+You can now load the tracker program and test it.

 ## Loading the TTN\_GPS\_Tracker program